jugechengzi/Rationalization-DR/Readme.md

 Install other packages: pip install -r requirements.txt

+## Tips for building your method with our code

 ## Datasets
 Beer Reviews: you can get it [here](http://people.csail.mit.edu/taolei/beer/).
 Then place it in the ./data/beer directory.